 City of Lights (Pastel)

-I like to do abstract art after I finish with representational painting such as my previous painting Sunflower Diptych.
+I like to do abstract art after I finish with representational painting, such as my previous painting Sunflower Diptych.
 I was inspired to visit my older charcoal drawing 'City of Lights' and transform it into a new medium and new era.
+'City of Lights' holds a special place in my heart as it was one of the first pieces I created during my time at the East Vancouver Art Academy.
 One of my motivations to redo my favorite charcoal drawing was seeing it decay year after year because I used cheap drawing newsprint paper...
 I thought to remake 'City of Lights' in pastel on archival Canson Pastel paper.

-I like to do abstract art after I finish with representational painting such as my previous painting Sunflower Diptych.
+I like to do abstract art after I finish with representational painting, such as my previous painting Sunflower Diptych.
 I was inspired to visit my older charcoal drawing 'City of Lights' and transform it into a new medium and new era.
+'City of Lights' holds a special place in my heart as it was one of the first pieces I created during my time at the East Vancouver Art Academy.
 One of my motivations to redo my favorite charcoal drawing was seeing it decay year after year because I used cheap drawing newsprint paper...
 I thought to remake 'City of Lights' in pastel on archival Canson Pastel paper.

 'City of Lights' was made originally with charcoal rubbings on newsprint drawing paper.
 The rubbings were done for one of my art classes at the East Vancouver Art Academy.
-The building and outside area were the surfaces I used for the charcoal rubbings so easy to say this is a portrait of the old Vancouver Art Academy.
+The building and outside area were the surfaces I used for the charcoal rubbings, so it's easy to say this is a portrait of the old Vancouver Art Academy.
 The collage rubbings tell a further story of the views I saw out my Vancouver loft windows.

-You may think pastel is just a stick of color but it's more than color, it's how it leaves texture thick and thin and how it shows painterly marks.
+You may think pastel is just a stick of color, but it's more than color, it's how it leaves texture thick and thin, and how it shows painterly marks.

 ![]() |

-Three drawer dresser converted into soft pastel storage. |
+Three-drawer dresser converted into soft pastel storage. |

 ![]() |